smartin015/makerhouse_network/README.md

 ### Enable cgroups and SSH

-Unplug and re-plug the SSD, then navigate to the `boot` partition and ensure there's a file labeled `ssh` there (if not, create a blank one).
+**On your local machine** (not the pi) unplug and re-plug the SSD, then navigate to the `boot` partition and ensure there's a file labeled `ssh` there (if not, create a blank one).
 This allows us to remote in to the pi's.

 Now we will enable [cgroups](https://en.wikipedia.org/wiki/Cgroups) which are used by k3s to manage the resources of processes that are running on the cluster.